High-Protein Chicken Rice Bowl: Easy 45g Protein Meal Prep Bowl

 Sealing the containers while food is too hot

 Hot food creates steam inside the container.
-That steam turns into condensation, which can make the rice and broccoli soggy.
+That steam turns into condensation, which makes the rice and broccoli soggy.
+Let the food cool for 10 to 15 minutes before sealing.

 Adding too much sauce before storage